gnuradio/volk/README.md

 ### Compilers
 We want to make sure VOLK works with C/C++ standard compliant compilers.
 Of course, as an open source project we focus on open source compilers, most notably GCC and Clang.
-We work want to make sure VOLK compiles on a wide variety of compilers.
+We want to make sure VOLK compiles on a wide variety of compilers.
 Thus, we target AppleClang and MSVC as well.
 Mind that MSVC lacks `aligned_alloc` support for aligned arrays.
 We use MSVC specific instructions in this case which cannot be `free`'d with `free`.

 ## License